.accordion .accordian-holder .accordion-title {pad

 Research indicates that there is a direct, positive relationship between peer pressure and depression in young people.
 At its worst, depression can lead to suicidal thoughts, self-harm, and other harmful behaviors.
 It also states that peer pressure is a predictor of increased levels of stress, anxiety, and sleep problems.

-Due to the effects that peer pressure can have on teens, it’s important for parents to strengthen communication with their teens.
-Open communication can help their teen prepare for negative peer pressure and respond in a healthy way.
+Due to the effects that peer pressure can have on teens, parents need to strengthen communication with their teens.
+Open communication can help their teen prepare for negative peer pressure and respond healthily.

 If you’re worried about your child, there is specialized help available at Orlando Treatment Solutions.
 We can make a thorough assessment of your teen and recommend one of our intensive outpatient programs.
 We can provide a regular intensive program or our higher level of care, a partial hospitalization program.